pythonanywhere/flask-tutorials/tutorial-1.md

 <img width="500" src="/static/images/flask-tutorial-web-app-page-initial-site.png">

 You can see that the host name for the site is on the left-hand side, along with the "Add a new web app" button.
 If you had multiple websites in your PythonAnywhere account, they would appear there too.
 But the one that's currently selected is the one you just created, and if you scroll down a bit you can see all of its settings.
-We'll ignore most of these for the moment.
+We'll ignore most of these for the moment, but one that is worth noting is the "Best before date" section.

+If you have a paid account, you won't see that -- it only applies to free accounts.
+But if you have a free account, you'll see something saying that your site will be disabled on a date in three months' time.
+Don't worry!
+You can keep a free site up and running on PythonAnywhere for as long as you want, without having to pay us a penny.
+But we do ask you to log in every now and then and click the "Run until 3 months from today" button, just so that we know you're still interested in keeping it running.

 Before we do any coding, let's check out the site that PythonAnywhere has generated for us by default.
 Right-click the host name, just after the words "Configuration for", and select the "Open in new tab" option; this will (of course) open your site in a new tab, which is useful when you're developing -- you can keep the site open in one tab and the code and other stuff in another, so it's easier to check out the effects of the changes you make.